yjthu/obaDIA/README.md

 This parameter is used to set the backgroud for enrichment analysis.
 We proposed a new enrichment strategy in obaDIA, which use expressed protein as backgroud for the enrichment analysis; this is the default choice.
 If you want perform enrichment analysis use a traditional manner, which use the total proteins in a species as backgroud, set this parameter as `-mod T`.

 ##### -thread
 This parameter is used to set the thread number for hmmscan software in annotation step.
-Because Pfam annotation is time consuming, using multiple threads could dramatically accelerate the annotation step.
+Because Pfam annotation is time-consuming, using multiple threads could dramatically accelerate the annotation step.

 ##### -fast
 This parameter is used to skip several time-consuming steps in obaDIA.
 No value is needed.
-It can make the total time consuming of obaDIA pipeline shortened from one to two hours to three to five minutes.
+It can make the total time-consuming of obaDIA pipeline shortened from 1~2 hours to 3~5 minutes.

 ## Output files